liebke/avout/README.md

     (defprotocol TransactionReference
       (set [this value point] "Returns the ZKDistributedReentrantReadWriteLock associated with this reference.")
       (get [this point] "Returns the value associated with given clock point."))

+The default TransactionReference implementation, ZKRef, uses the data fields of the reference's tval nodes to hold the values for the reference.
+Other implementations that access RESTful services, (No)SQL databases, or other data services can participate in transactions together.

 **Commute**, **Alter**, and **Ensure** are optional protocols to support common reference behaviors.